vangoghworldwide/linkedart/README.md

 ### Previous attribution

 Sometimes artworks were falsely assigned to Vincent van Gogh.
 Linked Art provides a mechanism to model [uncertain and changing attributions](https://linked.art/model/object/production/#uncertain-or-changing-attributions).
 You model the production activity in the same way as described above, but instead of providing the *carried_out_by* directly we use an attribute assignment.
 Classify the assignment with the concept from the VGW vocabulary *Previously attributed to Vincent van Gogh*.
-In the assignment the timespan is used to indicate when the attribution was believed to be valid, thus van Gogh being the creator.
+In the assignment the timespan is used to indicate when the attribution was believed to be valid, thus Van Gogh being the creator.

 ```json
 {